simonklotz/chordsandweapons-middleware/README.md

 # Chordsandweapons Middleware

-This is the Middleware between the Shopify Backend and Angular Frontend of the Chordsandweapons online store - implementing an Express API hosted as a Firebase Cloud Function.
+This is the Middleware between the Shopify Backend and Angular Frontend of the Chordsandweapons online record store - implementing an Express API hosted as a Firebase Cloud Function.

                    ┌────────────────────────────┐